Yagnik-Gohil/Portfolio/README.md

 ① Replace the Images

 • In public folder there are two folders for images.
-Replace those images with yours and if your image have different name  then you need to change the src of img tag in perticular component
+Replace those images with yours and if your image have different name  then you need to change the src of img tag in particular component

 ② edit App.css